nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: **Tip:**

-You can view the constraints for each parameter in the [Parameter constraints](#patient-parameter-constraints) section.
+You can view the constraints for each parameter in the [Patient parameter constraints](#patient-parameter-constraints) section.

 </div>